hapify/hapify/docs/templating/javascript/code-samples.md

 # JavaScript code samples

-This document shows code samples in order to help you play JavaScript templates
+This document shows code samples in order to help you play JavaScript templates.

 ## Pre-requisites